 · You should inform the College by 10am, if you are unable to attend the online lesson due to illness, using the College’s Student Absence Reporting procedures.

 B - BE RESPECTFUL

-o Dress appropriately and consider what others can see behind you.
+· You should dress appropriately and consider what others can see behind you.

 C - COMMIT

-o Make sure that you are accessing online lessons in an environment that is free from distractions.
+· You must make sure that you are accessing online lessons in an environment that is free from distractions.

-o Proactively participate in all your online lessons.
+· You should proactively participate in all your online lessons.

 If any student is unable to join an online lessons because of a lack of IT equipment or connectivity, the College may be able to help.
 Students should contact their Progress Tutor in the first instance for advice

 In periods during which the College is offering full on-site provision, if a student is required to self-isolate for Covid-19 related reasons, the College will arrange for all lessons, and applicable support, to be accessible via MS Teams.
 In effect, the self-isolating student will follow their College timetable remotely, whilst other students follow theirs on-site (the College refers to this as simultaneous provision).
 Please note: access to the College’s simultaneous provision (including simultaneous lessons) will not be available for students absent from College for non Covid-19 related reasons.

 Students who are self-isolating for a Covid-19 related reason and attending the College’s simultaneous provision remotely will be expected to follow the ABC of Behaviour for Learning expectations explained in the ‘Student Participation in lessons’ section above.